 The Strathmore Speaker Series and Onondaga Free Library‘s June 2021 event featured Joee Patterson, marine technician in the U.S. Antarctic Program and tall ship sailor.
 Ms. Patterson shared stories of life on an icebreaker, the scientific expeditions she has facilitated and close encounters with wildlife.
 This lecture provided an overview of marine operations for the U.S. Antarctic Program and a discussion of the science conducted on these missions (from the perspective of a layperson) combined with personal stories and observations from her nine Antarctic expeditions.

-This event will be held on Thursday, June 10th at 7 pm on Zoom.
+This event was held on Thursday, June 10th.
 Missed it?
 Watch the full video below.

 About Joee Patterson